 The number of people who left the UK in 2020 was unprecedented.
 A lot of people considered the coronavirus as one of the main reasons for the departure.
 According to credible stats, around 700,000 people left the UK in 2020.
 The exact period was around 15 months to September 2020.
-One of the main concerns of people in this regards is tax residence.
-You’ll find all about the split year treatment here:
+One of the main concerns of people in this regard is tax residence.
+You’ll find all about the split-year treatment here:

 When you take a look at a respective tax year, you figure out that someone is a UK resident or a non-UK resident for a period of time.
 This is sent out by the statutory residence test sent out by Finance Act 2013, Sch.
 45. However, if they part ways throughout a tax year, it’s important to note that the tax year will split into UK and overseas part.
 Please note that the personal allowance is allowed to you for a complete year.
 This is completely irrespective of the fact that it will be allowed to you in the coming years.
 Take into account the fact that this personal allowance will be available to you for a full year.
 You might not be able to avail this offer in the coming years.
 So maybe, its a good idea to take an opportunity to avail it this year.